-Between 1 October and 31 December 2014, a main homelessness duty was ended for 10,500 households who had previously been in temporary accommodation or had remained, with consent, in their existing accommodation while awaiting the provision of alternative accommodation.
-This is a 5 per cent decrease from the same guarter in 2013.
+Between 1 April and 30 June, a main homelessness duty was ended for 10,260 households who had previously been in temporary accommodation or had remained, with consent, in their existing accommodation while awaiting the provision of alternative accommodation.
+This is a 7 per cent increase from the same quarter in 2014.

-7,130 (68 per cent) of these households were provided with settled accommodation, by accepting a "Part 6" offer of a tenancy in local authority or housing authority accommodation.
-This is one percentage point more than the same quarter in 2013 (7,450).
-A further 5 per cent refused such an offer, the same level as a year earlier.
-Two per cent accepted alternative offers of rented accommodation, down from 4 per cent a year earlier.
+6,980 (68 per cent) of these households were provided with settled accommodation by accepting a "Part 6" offer of a tenancy in local authority or housing authority accommodation, an increase of 10% on the figure of 6,370 in the same quarter of 2014.
+A further 490 refused such an offer,

-380 households accepted an offer of settled rented accommodation in the private sector, made under the Localism Act power, and 80 rejected such an offer.
+550 households accepted an offer of settled rented accommodation in the private sector, made under the Localism Act power, up from 450 in the same quarter the previous year, and 40 rejected such an offer.
+470 households became intentionally homeless from temporary accommodation while 1,220 voluntarily ceased to occupy temporary accommodation.